EU summit: COVID, climate change top second-day agenda | DW | 25.05.2021

 The leaders also discussed EU-Russian relations in face of actions by Moscow that they termed "illegal, provocative and disruptive."

-Such actions include Russian support for an insurgency in eastern Ukraine and the poisoning and then imprisonment of leading opposition figure Alexei Navalny.
+Such actions include Russian support for an insurgency in eastern Ukraine, and the poisoning and subsequent imprisonment of leading opposition figure Alexei Navalny.

 At the meeting, leaders also condemned the arrest of Mali's interim President Bah N'Daw and Prime Minister Moctar Ouane and said the EU would consider sanctions against those obstructing the Malian transition.